Contracts creation guide

 • Contact added with all related information.

-Editing contracts and setting the usage limits
+Editing contracts and setting usage limits

 Editing contract details